popeyeaj/SEEUTOPIA/nodeJsCompress/reader.md

 <h1>Bored Robot</h1>
-<p>A kindly friend that based on nodejs and google closure compiler, automatically detecting and compiling javascript files during the period of development</p>
+<p>A kindly worker that based on nodejs and google closure compiler, automatically detecting and compiling javascript files during the period of development</p>

+<h2>Caution</h2>
+<p style="color:red">Do not put any JS core into the 'lib' folder.</p>

 <h2>Instrument</h2>
 <ol>